API Reference

 • Missing Authorization header

-• Incorrect key format (should be Bearer KEY)
+• Incorrect key format (must be Bearer <KEY>)

 • Revoked or expired key